felixlopz/hubrise-test-task/content/docs/en/get-started.md

 ---
-title: Getting Started
+title: Get Started
 position: 3
 layout: documentation
 meta:
-  title: Getting Started | HubRise
+  title: Get Started | HubRise
   description: Instructions on starting with LivePepper and HubRise connection.
 ---

 You can access HubRise from a web browser on any device: your desktop, tablet, or smartphone.

 ## Create a User Profile